 - Additional capital is invested in the business

 - There is a change in voting rules in general or for a specific decision, i.e., unanimous consent or majority vote

 - Other managerial or financial changes that differ from the original Operating Agreement

-The LLC Operating Agreement and any existing Amendments should be reviewed on at least an annual basis to determine if additional amendments are required.
+The LLC Operating Agreement and any existing Amendments should be reviewed annually to determine if additional amendments are required.

-There are two LLC management structures: member-managed or manager-managed.
+There are two LLC management structures: member-managed and manager-managed.
 Make sure to keep all relevant parties up to date with changes.